FleetTracker

 The workflows & the users

-• How do the internal teams interact and collaborate with each other throughout the workflow?
+• How do internal teams collaborate throughout this workflow?

 These questions led us to dig into the internal workings of our clients.
 While we knew these findings could differ between companies / clients, we needed a starting point.